 (ii) For Reg-Down, ERCOT shall procure required quantities by selecting capacity in ascending order starting from the lowest-priced offer.
 ERCOT shall continue this selection process until the required quantity of Reg-Down is obtained.
 If selection of the Resource offer exceeds ERCOT’s required Ancillary Service quantity, then ERCOT shall select a portion of the Resource offer to meet the Ancillary Service quantity required.
 For Load Resources offering a block of capacity, ERCOT shall ignore the offer unless the entire block can be accepted.

 (iii) For each Ancillary Service Offer from an Off-Line Resource considered in a SASM, the offer will be awarded only if it can meet the start-up time of the Resource based on the current and the historical operational state of the Resource.
 If the start-up time cannot be met for the first hour of a block offer, then the whole block offer shall not be considered.

+(iv) For On-Line ESRs, the duration requirements for Ancillary Services will be respected.

 (c) If a QSE has submitted offers of the same Resource capacity for more than one Ancillary Service (sometimes called linked offers), ERCOT may not select any one part of that Resource capacity to provide more than one Ancillary Service in the same Operating Hour.
 ERCOT may, however, select part of that Resource capacity to provide one Ancillary Service and another part of that capacity to provide a different Ancillary Service in the same Operating Hour.